andrewshingler/custom-milter/README.md

      apt install python3-milter supervisor
      mkdir /etc/milter

 This demo script checks if a user from our Zimbra server `example.com` sends an email to `specialcompany.com`, the Milter script will replace the `From` email header with that of the legal department, it will also add the legal department as a BCC recipient.
 This happens without user interaction.
+And since Milter is fully on the server side, it will always do it's work.
+It does not matter if the user uses webmail, a mobile device or a desktop client.

 Add the demo Milter script by using `nano` to `/etc/milter/custom-milter.py`.
 Read the in-code comments to understand how it works: